vcokltfre/randutils/README.md

 ### `randomstring(length: int, charset: str = default_charset, as_list: bool = False) -> str`
 ---
 ### `formatstring(text: str, letter: str = "x", charset: str = default_charset) -> str`

+---

+### Why does this repo exist?
+Put simply, I needed these random utils for a project and didn't feel like spending a long time Googling for libs that probably wouldnt do exactly what I wanted with an obscure name.